Skip to main content

 Program Requirements: B.A. in Applied Statistics

-The B.A. in Applied Statistics requires five core courses and five restricted elective courses.
+The B.A. in Applied Statistics requires six core courses and four restricted elective courses.
 In total the B.A. in Applied Statistics requires 30 credit hours, plus prerequisite courses.
 There are two lists of restricted elective courses, those that focus on data analysis and those that are more computational.
-Of the five restricted elective courses, at least three must be taken from the Data Analysis list.
+Of the four restricted elective courses, at least two must be taken from the Data Analysis list.
 A grade of C- or higher is required for all prerequisite and major courses.

 Prerequisites to Declare: B.A. in Applied Statistics